MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/algorithm.rst

    \qquad \ell = 0,\dots,P\cdot N_s-1

 The result :math:`\mathcal{S}` is the *SBD array* (short for "single-band delay").
-Each lag :math:`\ell` corresponds to a physical time delay via the axis labels set by the ``MHO_SBDTableGenerator``, which maps the FFT output bins to delays (in microseconds) using the spectral-bin frequency spacing.
+Each lag :math:`\ell` corresponds to a time delay which is common to all channels.
+The full search range of the SDB window is determined by the channel bandwidth and the number of spectral points, :math:`N_s`, chosen during correlation, and is given by :math:`\pm \frac{N_s}{2 B_c}`.
+The delay resolution of the SBD axis is determined by the channel bandwidth and the padding factor (:math:`P = 4`), and is given by :math:`\delta_{\mathrm{SBD}} = \frac{1}{P B_c}`.
+Note that this stage of the search algorithm requires all channels to have the same bandwidth, or to have been padded out to the same bandwidth, so that the SBD axis can be aligned across all channels.

 Cyclic Rotation
 ~~~~~~~~~~~~~~~